RunOpenCode/phplib/docs/source/components/dataset/installation.rst

     composer require runopencode/dataset

-Nothing more is required, no additional initialization and/or configration.
-Just use the library classes.
+Nothing more is required, no additional initialization and/or configuration.
+Just use the library classes/functions.